Basic helix-loop-helix ARNT-like protein 1: Circadian clock

+Pregnancy

+Basic helix-loop-helix ARNT-like protein 1, or more commonly known as Bmal1, encodes for a transcriptional factor that when it heterodimerizes with Clock and Npas2 proteins, regulates gene expression for circadian rhythms via E-box elements.
+It dictates the timing of different physiological process by synchronizing them to environmental cues.> The center of this orchestration is most notably, in mammals, the suprachiasmatic nucleus (SCN).
+Defects in Bmal1 result in disrupted circadian rhythms across different organ systems that are associated with sleep disorders, metabolic disorders, immune dysfunction and tumorigenesis.
+Bmal1's regulation in circadian rhythms influences reproductive physiology such as ovulation, fertilization, and embryonic and fetal development via maternal circadian communication.
+Studies have suggested mice that lack Bmal1 display reproductive ineffectiveness such as irregular cycles and reduced fertility.
+Shift work and chronic jet lag have been suggested to correlate with outcomes such as preterm labor, low birth weight, and gestational diabetes.
+Gene knockout models in mice have helped to understand the role Bmal1 has in transcriptional translational feedback loops and the effects of its absence on circadian rhythms and other physiological processes.
+These knockout models have helped in revealing new insights into individualistic healthcare and disease prevention.

 Knockout studies

 The Arntl gene is an essential component within the mammalian clock gene regulatory network.
 It is a point of sensitivity within the network, as it is the only gene whose single knockout in a mouse model generates arrhythmicity at both the molecular and behavioral levels.
 In addition to defects in the clock, these Arntl-null mice also have reproductive problems, are small in stature, age quickly, and have progressive arthropathy that results in having less overall locomotor activity than wild type mice.
 However, recent research suggests that there might be some redundancy in the circadian function of Arntl with its paralog Bmal2.
 BMAL1 KO is not embryonically lethal and mice with BMAL1 ablated in adulthood do not express the symptoms of BMAL1 KO mice.
 A recent study finds that BMAL1 KO mice exhibit autistic-like behavioral changes, including impaired sociability, excessive stereotyped and repetitive behaviors, and motor learning disabilities.
 These changes are associated with hyperactivation of the mTOR signaling pathway in the brain and can be ameliorated by an antidiabetic drug metformin.